-Each retiree’s health plan needs are different.
-So, it is important to think about what you want in a plan before signing up for Medicare.
+Everyone’s health insurance needs are different.
+So, it is important to think about what you want and need in a plan before signing up for Medicare.

 Where to Start?